-The Antiquities Act of 1906 granted the President authority to designate national monuments in order to protect “objects of historic or scientific interest.”
-While most national monuments are established by the President, Congress has also occasionally established national monuments to protect natural or historic features.
-Since 1906, the President and Congress have created more than 100 national monuments.
-National monuments are currently managed by agencies including the BLM, National Park Service, Forest Service, and Fish and Wildlife Service.
+The BLM’s National Conservation Lands include beautiful and diverse national monuments in nine western states.
+The Antiquities Act of 1906 grants the President authority to designate national monuments to protect “objects of historic or scientific interest.”
+While the President establishes most national monuments, Congress occasionally establishes national monuments to protect certain natural or historic features.
+Since 1906, Presidents and Congress have designated more than 122 national monuments, 27 of which are maintained by the BLM.
+Other agencies that manage national monuments are the National Park Service, the Forest Service, and the Fish & Wildlife Service.